sashakosar5-source/Sales-analysis-project/README.md

+# Sales Dashboard with Excel - Data Analyst Project 📊

 <img width="1364" height="452" alt="Dashboard" src="https://github.com/user-attachments/assets/3df05672-866c-47a1-9669-585d7e89f085" />

+## 📌 Project Overview
+Welcome to the Sales Dashboard project repository!
+This project presents a comprehensive sales analysis of a custom sign business using Excel.
+The analysis covers key business dimensions, including product performance, regional trends, customer demographics, and acquisition channels.

+An interactive dashboard was built using Pivot Tables and data visualization techniques to uncover actionable insights.
+The goal of this project is to demonstrate how data-driven analysis can support strategic decision-making, identify high-performing segments, and reveal opportunities for business growth and customer retention.

 # Data Cleaning Process
 Before performing the analysis, the dataset was cleaned and standardized to ensure accuracy and consistency.